Banded linsang: Description

-The banded linsang grows to 35–41.1 cm, with a long tail that can reach 36.2 cm.
-It is a pale yellow with five dark bands.
+The banded linsang is pale yellow with broad stripes on its neck and five dark bands.
+Its tail has seven to eight dark bands and a dark tip.
+Its sharp claws are retractile.
+Its head to body length is 35–41.1 cm, and its tail is up to 36.2 cm long.
 The average weight is around 700 g.
-It has broad stripes on its neck and its tail consists of several dark bands with a dark tip.
-The tail has seven or eight dark bands and ends in a dark tip.
-The banded linsang has very sharp retractable claws.

 Distribution and habitat

-The banded linsang has been recorded in southern Myanmar, Thailand, Peninsular Malaysia, and the Sunda Islands of Borneo, Sumatra, Java, Bangka and Belitung Islands.
-It lives in evergreen forests.
-In Thailand and Malaysia it has been recorded in deciduous forest, and in Sarawak also in secondary forest and close to oil palm plantations.
+The banded linsang occurs in Myanmar, Thailand, Peninsular Malaysia, Java, Bangka and Belitung Islands.
+Since 2006, it has been recorded by camera traps on the Sunda Islands of Borneo and Sumatra, and in southern Myanmar.

-In 2013, a banded linsang was recorded for the first time by a camera-trap in the hill forests of Karen State.
+It inhabits evergreen forests, deciduous forests, secondary forest at elevations of 11-2700 m, and was also recorded close to oil palm plantations.

 Ecology and behaviour

 The banded linsang is nocturnal and usually solitary.
 It is carnivorous, with its diet consisting of small vertebrates, such as birds, rats, and snakes.

-Very little is known about the banded linsang's reproduction.
-It is thought that litters of 2–3 are born semiannually in a nest in burrows or hollow trees.

 Taxonomy

-Until recently, the two species of Asiatic linsangs were considered to be members of the family Viverridae and to be related to the morphologically similar genets.
-However, recent genetic taxonomy investigations have strongly suggested that the Asiatic linsangs are a sister-group of the cat family, Felidae.
+The two species of Asiatic linsangs were considered to be members of the family Viverridae and to be related to the morphologically similar genets.
+However, recent genetic taxonomy investigations indicated that the Asiatic linsangs are a sister-group of the Felidae family.
 It has been proposed that the Asiatic linsangs be placed in the monogeneric family Prionodontidae.